 This interactive workshop invites you to collaborate with other graduate students and postdocs to share what you know, explore how and why social identities come into play in the learning environment, and experience active learning strategies that increase engagement and inclusion.
 A five-point organizing framework invites entry from all disciplinary perspectives: Consider your students, and yourself as an instructor, how you teach, what you teach, and the overall learning environment.
 Leave with a toolkit of strategies and a plan you can use for future teaching.

 Who can attend?

-Graduate students and postdocs at Cornell.
+The Inclusive Teaching Institute is designed for graduate students and postdocs at Cornell.

 use a framework to guide your planning for adopting inclusive teaching practices

 - explore social identities and lived experiences to increase awareness of how these come into play in teaching and learning

 - identify teaching strategies that foster engagement and a sense of belonging

 - practice dialogue skills for communicating across difference

 - explain why social identities are relevant in teaching and learning